BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 *The greatest Eagle in The Misty Mountains, Gwaihir the Windlord is a noble and wise beast.
 From atop his lofty perch, Gwaihir sees far across the lands below.
 More than just an animal, Gwaihir possesses a deep understanding of the goings-on of those below his roost.
 Yet often he chooses to remain high above so as not to trouble himself with the 'ants' beneath his mountain kingdom.*

-Lord of the Eagles — *Though Gwaihir is a noble creature, his keen intelligence is known only to a select few.*
+Lord of the Eagles â€” *Though Gwaihir is a noble creature, his keen intelligence is known only to a select few.*

 Only Eagle and Wizard models may benefit from Gwaihir's Stand Fast! or benefit from his Heroic Actions.